How to Grow Zucchini Indoors

 Best Nutrients for Zucchini: Herb & Lettuce Blend

-Zucchini likes nutrients that are high in nitrogen (with NPK numbers like 10-5-5).
-For a Herb Blend, we recommend: Joyful Dirt All Purpose
+Zucchini likes nutrients high in nitrogen (with NPK numbers like 10-5-5).
+We recommend Joyful Dirt All Purpose.

 Best Light for Zucchini: DIY or Soltech